triet228/animated-chart/src/README.md

 ## Project Structure

-* `main.py`: The main script.
-Run this to generate the final `output.mp4` video.
-* `generate_data.py`: A helper script used to generate the stock data.
-* `data.csv`: Contains the generated stock data used for the animation.
-* `songs/`: A directory containing free, public-domain background songs. `main.py` picks one randomly for the video.
+* `README.md`: README file
 * `LICENSE`: Contains the copyleft license for this project.
+* `songs/`: A directory containing free, public-domain background songs. `src/main.py` picks one randomly for the video.
+* `src/main.py`: The main script.
+Run this to generate the final `src/output.mp4` video.
+* `src/generate_data.py`: A helper script used to generate the data.
+* `src/README.md`: copy of README file

+  Temp files:
+* `src/data.csv`: Contains the generated stock data used for the animation.
+* `src/output.mp4`: Output video after running `src/main.py`.

 ## Requirements